 There are plenty of roof materials to choose from.
 You can base your choice depending on design alone or also consider other factors.
 To help you decide, here is a simple guide for you to use.
 Remember, the new roof you install will be there for several years so you better like it and you must be content with what you choose.

 Getting Too Much Rain?

 If you are located in a region with long rainy seasons, you may consider concrete roofing tiles.
 They are made of sand, cement, and pigment, and are very heavy.
 You have to make sure that your roof foundation can withstand its weight.
 Usually placed overlapping each other from bottom to top, concrete roofs are known to be very durable to last even with frequent heavy rains.
 They are also fire-resistant.

 Here Comes the Sun

-You would not want your roof to collapse on you due to the heavy weight of snow that has built up on it.
-Metal roofing materials have a smooth surface allowing snow to slide off it.
+You would not want your roof to collapse on you due to the heavy weight of snow that has built upon it.
+Metal roofing materials have a smooth surface allowing snow to slide off them.
 They are also made up of very strong material that can carry the extra load.
 Place enough insulation on the interior portion of your roof to add some warmth to your home.

 On a Budget

 If your pocket is not prepared for the sudden roof repair, then you can choose asphalt composition shingles.
 This roofing material is very affordable and it also carries with it other advantages.
 It is fire-resistant, very durable, and it comes in various designs to mimic slate or wood.

 Even if wood can catch fire, become infested, and require a lot of maintenance, some homeowners still cannot resist choosing it because of its remarkable finish.
 Usually made from cedar or pine, wood shakes roofing comes in many colors that allows two houses can't have identical wood roofs.
 They can also be cut into varying widths, thicknesses, and shapes.
 It even becomes more beautiful through time.
 The good news is new technology has introduced new treatments to lengthen its life and make it resist infestation and fire.